Calculator-Online.net

 Is allele and gene the same?

 No, an allele is a variant form of a gene.
-Each gene lives at a distinct locus (location on a chromosome) in two copies and one of the copy genes is inherited from each parent.
-However, both copies are not necessarily the same.
+Each gene exists at a specific locus on a chromosome, and an individual inherits one copy from each parent.
+The two copies may or may not be identical.

 How many alleles are in a gene?